Skip to main content

 In your Public Economics and Policy specialisation, you’ll learn the processes of how economic decisions are made by governments and organisations.
 Discover how individuals and organisations can shape and govern economic interactions and policies that impact society.
 Build the knowledge required to understand how decisions and policies impact societal objectives.

-Your courses will include topics like evaluation methods of public policy, labour economics and public economic theory.
+Your courses will include topics such as evaluation methods in public policy, labour economics and public economics.
 Build practical skills in your final year through an internship, research elective or undertake a professional career development opportunity.
 Lay the groundwork for your chosen profession by completing a research project, strengthening your knowledge in economics and resource policy.
-Graduates can expect to work in sectors like public service, industry, consultancies, not-for-profits and private businesses, or may continue to a PhD.
+Graduates can expect to work in sectors such as public service, industry, consultancies, not-for-profits and private businesses or may continue to a PhD.

 Key facts